darwino/darwino-documentation/Developer Guide/Darwino DB API.md

 ### Session
    When you want to do this through a Darwino server, you have to do it through a Session object, and a Session object is related to a particular user.
 The reason for the Session object is to allow different users to share the same server.
 The app itself will use one database server but multiple Sessions.
 The Session, created from the user’s ID, is what will be used by the runtime to apply security to the data.
 This is an important concept because the server connects to the physical relational database with one single user and password, which means that this user and password can access all of the data.
 The security is then applied by the Darwino runtime through the Session object.
 ### Database
    Then comes the organization of the data.
 The data are organized into databases; but we should not confuse that with the relational database file.
 Here, it’s a document database.
-A database is a set of stores with common characteristics.
+A database is a set of documents with common characteristics.
+### Stores
 The store is a container for JSON documents.
 This notion doesn’t exist in IBM Domino; in Domino, you have the NSF, and the NSF is a container for Notes documents.
 In Darwino, you have one extra level: The database is a set of stores, and each store is a container for documents.
 That allows you to put documents into different “buckets” that have different characteristics, such as different indexing strategies.
 For example, in a CRM application, you may have one document that is a Customer, and another that is a Product.
 You would not want to apply the same indexes to these documents.
 You can specify further customization for a store, such as whether full-text search is enabled.

+Pre-defined stores
+In the database definition are four pre-defined stores.
+These stores are created automatically by Darwino and can be utilized as-is, but they can also have their definitions overridden and customized (by adding indexes or fields, for example).
+It is always possible to create specific stores for these stores’ purposes; these pre-defined stores exist as a convenience.
+- _default: This store can act as a placeholder.
+There is no index or field extraction for this store by default, but it can be used for quick-and-dirty storage of data.
+- _local: This store is identical to the _default store, except that it is never replicated.
+It is useful for, among other things, storing device-specific data on a mobile device.
+- _comments: The social data Comments are stored here by default.
+Storing comments here instead of inside the documents themselves avoids having the documents marked as modified every time a user adds a comment.
+It also avoids replication conflicts on the documents when multiple comments are added in a short period of time.
+Also, because comments can be complex, even including attachments, storing them here avoids making the documents overly complex.
+- _design: Not currently implemented.

 ### Document
    Then, there is the document.
 In Darwino, a document is four things:
 -- JSON data.
 It’s not necessarily a JSON object; it could be a JSON array.
 Most of the time it will be a JSON object; making it a JSON object is a best practice, because doing so is necessary to allow use of features such as ?????? (inaudible, about 17minutes in.)Reader/writer fields, maybe?